jfieberg/Stats4EcologistsFiles/README.md

 - Slides can now be found at [this website](https://statistics4ecologistsslides.netlify.app/)
 - FW8051Data includes a data set used in the Reproducible Reports exercises
-- 2026CodeTemplates contains templates (.R and .qmd) for completing various exercises
+- CodeTemplates contains templates (.R and .qmd) for completing various exercises
+- Solutions will contain solutions to in class exercises

 I would encourage you to create other folders on your local copy (not to be pushed to github):